legacy-seismic-data/legacy-seismic-data.github.io/pages/station-bulletin.md

 <hr>
 ## Taiwan
 The Earthquake Research Institute (ERI) of the University of Tokyo has archived records from Taiwan along with special reports of earthquakes in Formosa (Taiwan).
 These include:
-* Seismic reports of the Taiwan Meteorological )bservatory (1906-1912)
+* Seismic reports of the Taiwan Meteorological Observatory (1906-1912)
 * Annual reports of meteorological data in Taiwan (1915-1927)
 * The seismic bulletin of Taiwan (1921-1928)
 * Papers and reports of the 1935 Formosa earthquake (ERI, Tokyo Imperial University)